vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 meant to be long-running with real workloads.
 To change Kubernetes versions, delete the existing cluster and create a new cluster with a different configuration.

+### Deploying to Windows

+`kind`, the default provider,
+has several known limitations when deploying to Windows.
+For example, deploying a [load balancer has networking considerations.](https://kind.sigs.k8s.io/docs/user/loadbalancer/) Be sure to familiarize yourself with the [`kind` documentation](https://kind.sigs.k8s.io/) in order to [customize your unmanaged-cluster deployment](#custom-configuration) for your needs.